jsteenkamp/integrated-help/README.md

 ## Testing icon SVG

 Investigate applying classes or options for formatting, resizing images.
 How can we easily apply a CSS class to the generated output?
+The answer is that separate stylesheets are available for each output format.

 ![Delete](delete.svg)
 ![Done](done.svg)